Zackeree/extended-example-project/_hugo_project/content/workflows/git/_index.md

 message**.
 This can be done through the IntelliJ git client commit message editor, or from the command line (each appearance of the -m flag indicates a new line of the message):

-`git commit -m "implement Address Entity create command object" -m "that will persist a new Address record"`
+`git commit -m "Implement Address Entity create command object" -m "that will persist a new Address record"`

 See [What Makes a Good Commit Message?](https://github.com/erlang/otp/wiki/Writing-good-commit-messages)